faisalbasra/facebook-marketing-automation/README.md

-# Facebook Marketing Automation Java Application
+# Facebook Marketing Automation (FMA) Java Application
 The aim of this application is to provide easy &amp; extensible interface to automate facebook marketing including creating custom audience, creating facebook campaigns.

 FMA (Facebook Marketing Automation) main objective is to become bridge between CRM & facebook.
 FMA will act as zero work for any business having CRM which want to utilize Facebook's custom audience and campaign management solution.